-STEP 7: Sign off and record outcomes ltem Name/date Notes Measures approved by: Integrate actions back into project plan, with date and responsibility for completion Residual risks approved by: If accepting any residual high risk, consult the ICO before proceeding.
+STEP 7: Sign off and record outcomes Item Name/date Notes Measures approved by: Integrate actions back into project plan, with date and responsibility for completion Residual risks approved by: If accepting any residual high risk, consult the ICO before proceeding.
 DPO advice provided DPO should advise on compliance, step 6 measures and whether processing can proceed.
-Summary of DPO advice: DPO advice accepted or overruled by: 20 December 2019 If overruled, you must explain your reasons Comments: I been undertaken.
-Access to the s name and passwords being assig materials, thereby making its use While the system will hold person appropriate organisational measu data will be held in accordance wi al, special category, criminal convid re in place to ensure that it is held th current data protection legislativ T administrators with unique user ccess to their own Trust case ctions and offence data there are safely and securely and all such accordance with the organisation' s data retention policy.
-Consultation responses reviewed by: If your decision departs from individuals' view, you must explain your reasons Comments: This DPIA will be kept under review by: The DPO should also review ongoing compliance with DPIA
+Summary of DPO advice: DPO advice accepted or overruled by: If overruled, you must explain your reasons Comments: Having reviewed the DPIA I am satisfied that a comprehensive assessment review of the CLUE Case Management and Intelligence System has been undertaken.
+Access to the system is strictly controlled by IT administrators and is protected by multi-factor authentication, which includes a unique username, password and a device known to the assigned user.
+Access to system case information is also further restricted to LCFS's Trust cases only, thereby making its use fully auditable.
+While the system holds personal, special category, criminal convictions, and offence data there are appropriate organisational measures in place to ensure that it is held safely and securely, and that all such data is held in accordance with current data protection legislative requirements, organisational best practice and its data retention policy.
+I am therefore satisfied with the organisational security measures employed.
+Consultation responses reviewed by: Name Redacted If your decision departs from individuals' view, you must explain your reasons.
+Comments: This DPIA will be kept under review by: The DPO should also review ongoing compliance with DPIA